matthieuSolente/email-darkmode/README.md

 ## Different Solutions to Keep text colors on VML

 >This works on
-- :heavy_check_mark: All Outlook that support VML
+- ✔️ All Outlook that support VML

 **Solution 1**